SHL Inductive Reasoning Test – A Definitive Guide With Practice Questions

 SHL Numerical Reasoning Test

-The numerical reasoning test is designed to assess a candidate’s ability to work with numerical data and use math.
+The numerical reasoning test is designed to assess a candidate’s ability to work with numerical data and apply basic math skills.
 Applicants will be presented with word problems, numerical calculations, charts, and graphs.

-The test comes in three different versions: CEB Verify, Verify G+ Non-Interactive, and Verify G+ Interactive.
+The test comes in different versions: Verify G+ Non-Interactive and Verify G+ Interactive.
 The tests vary in terms of their question types, difficulty, and time limits.

 The Verify Interactive Version is one of SHL’s new tests.
 Despite it being more engaging, it is also more difficult and requires more time to solve.

 Calculators are generally not allowed on SHL Numerical tests.
-Test-takers need to use their mental math skills and quick calculations on paper to find solutions.
+Test takers need to use their mental math skills and quick calculations on paper to find solutions.
+As such, doing practice tests to prepare for this SHL test is very important.

 How to Prepare for the SHL Inductive Reasoning Test